KUADJOVI-THABEL/qr-code-frontend/src/experience.md

+When import svgs as react componenent I saw a little change on the brand logo , that brand logos is changing his color and it seems to be affected by another style but what kind of style.

+Ya the other style is comming from a class named sto in the actual css right embedded into the svg itself , so i deleted this class and style it my self.

+The only property used so far is fill: var(--btn-primary)

 ### thinks to learn
 * Learn about the ref in React
 * Learn about the box shadow property in css
 * Learn how to insert svg in the react
+* Learn about svg and how to style them